k8-g/ACNH_API/README.md

 ## R6.
 Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
 This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.

-PGM1003-2.1, PGM1003-7.3: EXPLAINS a plan for normalised database relations.

-explain the original erd and the general idea i had when i started

 ![Original ERD](/docs/Draft%20ERDS/Draft1.ACNH_Villager_Collection_API_ERD.png)

 The ERD designed at the start of this project had six sections;